Russian prime minister angers Ukraine by visiting Crimea

 Accompanying Medvedev, outspoken Deputy Prime Minister Dmitry Rogozin - who has been targeted by Western sanctions - left no doubt about the symbolism of the trip, saying on Twitter: "Crimea is ours.
 Basta!"

-The Ukrainian government denounced the visit as a "crude violation" of the rules of diplomacy, a few hours after the latest round of crisis talks between Russia and the United States ended inconclusively.
+The Ukrainian government denounced the visit, a few hours after the latest round of crisis talks between Russia and the United States ended inconclusively, as a "crude violation" of the rules of diplomacy.

-Western countries have expressed concern about a Russian troop buildup on the Ukraine border.

-However, the Russian Defence Ministry said a battalion from the central military district's 15th motorized infantry brigade was pulling back to its home base of Samara on the Volga River after what it called month-long exercises.

 Soon after Medvedev landed with cabinet members in Crimea's main city of Simferopol, he held a government meeting on moves to revive the region's struggling economy, including by creating a special economic zone to ease tax and customs duties.